fiddlesleet/World-Book-Challenge/july_book_recommendations.md

      * The Book Thief by Markus Zusak
      * Storm Boy by Colin Thiele (children's)
      * Hitler's Daughter by Jackie French (children's)
+     * Marching Powder by Rusty Young, on the true story of a British-Tanzanian man incarcerated in Bolivia's San Pedro prison
 193. Fiji
 194. Kiribati
 195. Marshall Islands